 Therefore, the following high level proposals are made for network triggered modification of slice selection for a UE.

-Option 1: new MDD is determined only, the NSI and CCFN remain the same

-If any updates occur at the network such that only the UE’s MDD needs to be updated, then the procedure ends.
-The network provides the updated MDD to the UE when a NAS signalling connection exists.
-The updated MDD may or may not related to any NSI that the UE may be associated with at the network.

-Option 2: reselection of the NSI only
+Option 1: reselection of the NSI only

 If the network determines, based on subscription change or local policies, that a modification to slice selection is needed, the network determines the new MDD for the UE.
 Based on the MDD, the network determines if the same CCNF and NSI can serve the UE.
 If the network determines that the NSI needs to be reselected, the network uses a session management procedure to deactivate the UE’s connection with the NSI that should be changed.
 The network provides the new MDD to the UE.
 The UE updates its MDD accordingly and may re-activate a connection using the new MDD.